My Approach to Helping

 My Therapy Focus

 I almost immediately try to uncover the Big T and little t traumas.
 And if I had a nickel for every client who told me they had no trauma in their history, well, I could buy a lot of over-priced coffees : ) Just to be clear, trauma is not just surviving assault, or a war, or abuse (though it is absolutely ALL those things), but it is anything, ANY thing that overwhelms a person's emotional capacity to tolerate it.
 If you stubbed your toe and it overwhelmed your capacity to tolerate it, that's a "version" of trauma.
 Equally as important as "stubbing your toe" is the question: who was there for you to help you manage your pain?
 What resources and support did you have?
-Lots of answers to be found there.
+How does that old painfear still show up today?
+And what can we do about it?
+Lots of answers to be found there, and often a lot more questions.
+But all along the way, there is healing.

 What I Usually Need to Know to Help

 I usually need to know about your family of origin.
 Which, I know, can be a mixed bag.
-And while I tend to rarely "blame" original caretakers, ignoring the messages, patterns and behaviors we internalized from those developmental years would be a detrimental oversight to understanding and healing.
+And while I tend to rarely "blame" original caretakers, ignoring the messages, patterns and behaviors we internalized from those developmental years would be a detrimental oversight to understanding why you are who you are, feel what you feel, and do what you do.
 Additionally, I need to know how committed you are to doing the work.
-And to be clear, it is emotional work.
+And to be clear, it is work.
+Emotional work.
 But it pays off.
 I promise.

 On the Fence About Going to Therapy?

-Not gonna lie, it requires an ample amount of bravery.
-And it can get messy, and painful and can get worse before it gets better, but the potential for a more peaceful, contented life and more harmonious relationships is priceless.
-If the scale is slowly tipping for you in the direction of therapy, give me a call and let's talk about your reservations.
+Not gonna lie, if you've never done it before it can be weird at first.
+Telling a stranger the most vulnerable things about you and your family?
+But we won't be strangers for long.
+It requires an ample amount of bravery.
+And it can get messy, and painful and often gets worse before it gets better.
+But the potential for a more peaceful, contented life, greater personal understanding and potential, and more harmonious relationships is priceless.
+If the scale is slowly tipping for you in the direction of therapy, give me a call, and let's talk about your reservations.

 Had a Negative Therapy Experience?

 Try, try again!!
-Feeling connected to someone can be a mysterious crapshoot!
+Feeling connected to someone is a mysterious crapshoot!
 Please don't let not vibing with one therapist, or perhaps not feeling safe or heard in a therapeutic experience permanently color you on the possibility of healing.
 Please don't give up!

 How My Own Struggles Made Me a Better Therapist